 Herbal Medicine and Essential Oils—Throughout history, humans have used plants to treat all kinds of illnesses.
 Eastern medicine uses a sophisticated and time-tested model of herbal medicine for healthcare.
 The medicinal action of herbs is rooted in their chemical constituents and energetic nature, which can be understood through the herb's anatomy, flavor, thermal nature, the the organs it enters (e.g. cinnamon twig is spicy, sweet and warm, goes to the heart and lungs.
 It affects circulation in the limbs, benefits the heart, counteracts cold, and supports the immune system).
 Today, about 40 percent of our pharmaceutical prescription medicines come from plant extracts or synthesized plant compounds.
 Plant medicines come in many forms—tea, pills, granules, powders and tinctures.
 I work closely with you to incorporate herbs that address your specific health issues and promote wellbeing.
 Essential oils, also derived from plants, provide powerful medicine and can be easily applied topically or internally at home as a daily remedy.

 Moxibustion— Applying heat above or on the skin by burning mugwort, Artemisia vulgaris, creates warmth that improves organ function and supports circulation of blood, fluids, and energy.

 Movement and Breathing— Helping you rediscover physical and emotional freedom through movement is integral to our work together.
-I teach and encourage you to incorporate movement, breathing, and imagery to help you live with greater ease.
+To help you live with greater ease, I teach and encourage you to incorporate movement, breathing, and imagery practices into your daily life.